src-d/ml/README.md

 * nBOW, weighted bag of vectors, as in [src-d/wmd-relax](https://github.com/src-d/wmd-relax)
 * topic modeling

-This project can be the foundation for [MLoSC](https://github.com/src-d/awesome-machine-learning-on-source-code) research and development.
+This project can be the foundation for [machine learning on source code (MLoSC)](https://github.com/src-d/awesome-machine-learning-on-source-code) research and development.
 It abstracts feature extraction and working with models, thus allowing to focus on the higher level tasks.

-It is written in Python3 and has been tested on Linux and macOS. ast2vec is tightly coupled with [Babelfish](http://doc.bblf.sh) and delegates all the AST parsing to it.
+It is written in Python3 and has been tested on Linux and macOS. sourced.ml is tightly coupled with [Babelfish](http://doc.bblf.sh) and delegates all the AST parsing to it.

-Here is the list of projects which are built with ast2vec:
+Here is the list of projects which are built with sourced.ml:

 * [vecino](https://github.com/src-d/vecino) - finding similar repositories
 * [tmsc](https://github.com/src-d/tmsc) - topic modeling of repositories